Custer County, Colorado Land For Sale (50 results)

 Electricity crosses both parcels on recently upgraded power lines and is available on the north parcel via two existing drops approximately 500 feet from likely building sites.
 One residentialwell allowance accompanies each building envelope.

-The 121.43 acre property is divided into two legally defined parcels: a northern 81.42-acre parcel and a southern 40.01 acre parcel, that can be sold together or separately.
+The 121.43-acre property is divided into two legally defined parcels: a northern 81.42-acre parcel and a southern 40.01-acre parcel.
 The property is bordered by 640 acres of State Trust land to the north, more than 1,000 acres of conservation easement-protected private land to the east, and a tract of several thousand acres more to the west.
 The State Trust land is part of a system of public land held in a trust and used for public beneficiaries, in this case, support of Colorado public schools.

 There are no HOA or HOA dues: covenants filed with the original Cottonwood Springs Ranch (CSR) plats are in effect but have not been in play or enforced for many years.